 “When it was time to source a new 3PL, I was looking for three things: accuracy, cost savings, and access to data.
 At my previous 3PL, nothing seemed to come easy.

-Everything was done on spreadsheets and it was very difficult to get the fulfillment data I needed.
+Everything was done on spreadsheets and it was very difficult to get the fulfilment data I needed.
 Now, we’re working with a tech-enabled 3PL that seamlessly provides data to help us make business decisions.
 I felt like I couldn’t grow until I moved to ShipBob.”

 Courtney Lee, founder of Prymal